 Parenting a teenager

 Parenting a child isn’t easy.
 We just go with the flow and hope your kids are happy and content.
 Making our own manual up as we go, just in case we have another one.
 That is until the child hits 13 years old.
-Where’s page 13!? there’s no page 13!
-You ring your own parents… “Have you got page 13!?”.
+Where’s chapter 13!? there’s no chapter 13!
+You ring your own parents… “Have you got chapter 13!?”.
 They laugh at you and hang up.

 There’s always that little bit of hope that your teenager doesn’t actually turn out like a stereotypical teen and they’re quite well mannered, have a good outlook on life and always take pride in everything they do.
 So you start winging it and make notes just in case.

 Teenager:DEFINITION OF TEENAGER FROM THE CAMBRIDGE ADVANCED LEARNER’S DICTIONARY & THESAURUS © CAMBRIDGE UNIVERSITY PRESS

 A young person person aged between 13 and 19 years old